Monolithic Legacy Solutions Are Transitioning to an API-Based Ecosystem

 While these initiatives are indeed a clear advancement from the past, the semi-open payment landscape limits innovation and does not allow providers to leverage the capabilities of specialized providers.
 Thus, business models of the incumbent players today rely either on internal capabilities (which are still offered by legacy backends) or selected custom-made partnership arrangements (which are difficult to realize and execute).

 Given these challenges, payment providers are now looking for new value realization mechanisms.
-At the same time, regulatory forces, like the Revised Payment Services Directive (PSD2) and ongoing move to real-time service experience are driving the development of payment services based on open sharing of capabilities among partners.
+At the same time, regulatory forces, like the Revised Payment Services Directive (PSD2) and the ongoing move to real-time service experience, are driving the development of payment services based on open sharing of capabilities among partners.
 Product stacks based on custom-made partnerships is gradually morphing into business ecosystems where participants freely use other network members’ capabilities – thereby allowing greater specialization and tailored services for customers and merchants.

 While these dynamics are still unraveling, this evolution will gradually lead to a payment landscape where any accredited service provider can access any account to perform any standard service via an API; and payments will transition from a restricted industry to one being completely open.